top of page

 Quick-react to a message

-• Worked closely with Messenger Leadership team to accelerate approval processes.
+• Directly collaborated with the Messenger Leadership team to accelerate approval processes.

 • Thoughtful collaboration with engineers to drive dogfooding sessions with the design team to ensure designs are true to spec.